tootsf/tootsf.github.io/community_bridge/modules/menu/shared.md

     }
 }

-local isValid, errors = exports.community_bridge:ValidateInputFields(inputFields)
+local isValid, errors = Bridge.Menu.ValidateInputFields(inputFields)
 if not isValid then
     for _, error in pairs(errors) do
         print("Validation error:", error)